 Moving to a new city is always daunting especially if it is in a completely new (and amazing) city!
-This blog is here to curb a few of those worries with some basic but helpful tips on the more day to day questions about living and teaching in London.
+This blog is here to curb a few of those worries with some basic but helpful tips on the more day to day questions about moving.

 Now London is a city of many weather fronts, and you will experience the drizzle and crisp air of Autumn, the dark and cold nights of Winter, the flash showers of Spring and the warmth of Summer.
 So pack for all weather fronts, but they most definitely won’t be as extreme as Canadian weather!

-Coat: warmer the better with a good hood to protect you from the occasional drizzle.
+- A coat: warmer the better with a good hood to protect you from the occasional drizzle

-A plug adapter!
-Better to have one when you get here than be searching for one.
+- A plug adaptor!
+Better to have one when you get here than be searching for one

 Remember all of the obvious from pants, socks and sunglasses to your favourite DVD, but if you do forget anything London has a million and one shops, online and on the high street where you can get everything you need.

-Boots and Superdrug.
-Supermarkets will also sell a lot of cosmetics.
-Remember to get a Boots Advantage Card, Superdrug card and Tesco club card or Salisbury's Nectar card all can save you money!
+Supermarkets will also sell a lot of this stuff especially Tesco.
+Remember to get a Boots Advantage Card, Superdrug card and Tesco club card, all can save you money!

-Tesco, Sainsbury’s, Asda and Morisson’s are cheaper but still offer an extensive range of products.
+Tesco, Sainsbury’s, Asda and Morison’s are cheaper but still offer an expansive amount of products.

 M&S and Waitrose also offer a great range of goods at a slightly higher price.